samueltardieu/recoverjpeg/recovermov.md

 this goal, it scans the filesystem image and looks for a mov structure at blocks starting at 512 bytes boundaries.

+Note that *device* is not necessarily a physical device.
+It may also be a file containing a copy of the faulty device in order to reduce the actual processing time and the stress imposed to an already defective hardware. `dd`(1) or `ddrescue`(1) may be used to create such a working copy.

 # OPTIONS

 -h